 Who are they anyway?
 Black people?
 Liberals?
 The media?

-And as a follower of Jesus, I am called to this: I am called to stop pretending that the there isn’t a man lying on the side of the road.
+And as a follower of Jesus, I am called to this: I am called to stop pretending that there isn’t a wounded man lying on the side of the road.

 I am called to stop walking past him.
-I am called to bend down, help him up, and be the Good Samaritan–even if he despises me because of my skin color too.
+I am called to bend down, help him up, and be the Good Samaritan.

 It’s time to stand up, Christians.
 White Americans, we cannot continue to pretend that this is not an issue in our country.
 We just can’t.